 Rise and shine

 Treat your days just as you would if you were going to work.
 Set your alarm and get up early.
-Shower and get dressed as you would do normally so when you start work you feel fresh and ready to go.
-Avoid lounging in bed with your laptop, this really is a recipe for an disaster.
-It’s far too easy to drift in and out of productivity if your body is lounging.
+Get ready as you would do normally so when you start work you feel fresh and ready to go.
+Avoid lounging in bed with your laptop, this really is a recipe for disaster.
+It’s far too easy to drift in and out of mental productivity if your body is lounging.

 Create a designated work-space